 7. Workbook Skills

 I am no fan of workbooks personally, but there are going to be plenty of them at school.
-Grab one from the dollar store or the Target Dollar spot, or order a fun one here.
+Grab one from the dollar store or the Target Dollar spot, or order some fun preschool and toddler workbooks online.

 Kids can practice valuable school-skills like circling an object, drawing lines from one item to another, and finding the line where they should write their name (or writing on the top right-hand corner if there isn’t one).